An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 return.plot = TRUE)

-Suppose, though, that we wanted to apply this pulse treatment to
+Suppose, though, that we wanted to apply this pulse to

 in differences.
 We just change the form of